MOUAD-FAKIHI/injobs-scraper/README.md

 ## LinkedIn Jobs Scraper with React and NodeJS

-This repository contains code for a web application that can scrape job listings from LinkedIn and display them to the user.
-The application is built using React for the front-end and NodeJS for the back-end.
+This is a web scraping tool designed to extract job postings from LinkedIn using React and NodeJS.
+The tool allows users to enter search terms and extract relevant job postings, and allows them to upload the search result as a csv file.

 ## Run Locally